themav/xericity-firmware/README.md

 License
 -------
+Xerox adaptor files:
+See comment block at top of files.
+Original TMK files:
 **GPLv2** or later.
 Some protocol files are under **Modified BSD License**.

 Third party libraries like LUFA, PJRC and V-USB have their own license respectively.